burakugar/weatherapi/README.md

 Cities are stored in a HashMap inside of the CityStoreService.
 When the application finish, the storage will be destroyed.

-Second GET endpoint will return the all cities.
+The second GET endpoint will return all cities.

 <img width="1423" alt="image" src="https://user-images.githubusercontent.com/50373019/184527941-a191b15b-9369-4d8d-a2f4-d0ab98b83f02.png">

-Third endpoint will take a cityID from one of the cities which is already added into list and return the informations of that city.
+The third endpoint will take a cityID from one of the cities which is already been added to the list and return the information of that city.

 <img width="1435" alt="image" src="https://user-images.githubusercontent.com/50373019/184528034-de0c3028-ff62-4afb-888f-29f86189b8bb.png">

-If the city not in the list, it will return an exception:
+If the city is not on the list, it will return an exception:

 <img width="1399" alt="image" src="https://user-images.githubusercontent.com/50373019/184528059-d37d91e2-f115-4f28-98e3-98373b0bee6d.png">